orchestral/toolkit-docs/testbench/troubleshooting.md

 ::: warning

 We can't guarantee that any requirements in `laravel/laravel` will always be maintained as it is.
-Developer may remove any of the optional requirements such as `guzzlehttp/guzzle`, `fideloper/proxy`, `fruitcake/laravel-cors` or `laravel/tinker`.
+A developer may remove any of the optional requirements such as `guzzlehttp/guzzle`, `fideloper/proxy`, `fruitcake/laravel-cors` or `laravel/tinker`.
 :::

 ## Class `Illuminate\Database\Eloquent\Factory` not found

 Starting from Laravel 8, `Illuminate\Database\Eloquent\Factory` has been pushed to `laravel/legacy-factories` package in favor of class based Factories.

-As package developers, you have the options to either split the package version for Laravel 8 from previous Laravel version and use the new class based Factories or require `laravel/legacy-factories` to make release while supporting lower versions as well.
-In both cases the packages will needs to require PHP 7.3 and above.
+As package developers, you have the option to either split the package version for Laravel 8 from the previous Laravel version and use the new class-based Factories or require `laravel/legacy-factories` to make a release while supporting lower versions as well.
+In both cases, the packages will need to require PHP 7.3 and above.

 ::: tip

-The minimum PHP requirements is due to `laravel/legacy-factories` depending on `illuminate/macroable`.
+The minimum PHP requirements are due to `laravel/legacy-factories` depending on `illuminate/macroable`.
 :::

 In order to use legacy factories on packages development supporting Laravel 8 and below without splitting the release you can opt to use the following: